Seasawher/mathlib4-help/docs/commands.md

 For a simple example, if `lemma` is in a file importing only `A.lean` and `B.lean` and uses one lemma from each, then `#find_home! lemma` returns the current file.

+## \#find_syntax
+Defined in: `Mathlib.FindSyntax.«command#find_syntax_Approx»`

+The `#find_syntax` command takes as input a string `str` and retrieves from the environment all the candidates for `syntax` terms that contain the string `str`.

+It also makes a very crude effort at regenerating what the syntax looks like: this is supposed to be just indicative of what the syntax may look like, but there is no guarantee or expectation of correctness.

+The optional trailing `approx`, as in `#find_syntax "∘" approx`, is only intended to make tests more stable: rather than outputting the exact count of the overall number of existing syntax declarations, it returns its round-down to the previous multiple of 100.

 ## \#guard
 Defined in: `Lean.Parser.Command.guardCmd`